Kelechi-Okorie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 12-directory_permissionsi - creates a directory with permission set to 751 File 13-change_group - changes group owner
-File 100-change_owner_and_group - changes owner and group for files in cwd
+File 100-change_owner_and_group - changes owner and group for files in cwd File 101-symbolic_link_permissions - changes owner and group of a symbolic link